nanotee/nvim-lua-guide/README.md

 #### Caveats

 You don't get correct syntax highlighting when writing Lua in a .vim file.
-It might be more convenient to use the `:lua` command as an entry point for requiring external lua files.
+It might be more convenient to use the `:lua` command as an entry point for requiring external Lua files.

 ### :luado

-This command executes a chunk of lua code that acts on a range of lines in the current buffer.
+This command executes a chunk of Lua code that acts on a range of lines in the current buffer.
 If no range is specified, the whole buffer is used instead.
 Whatever string is `return`ed from the chunk is used to determine what each line should be replaced with.

 The following command would replace every line in the current buffer with the text `hello world`: